mkhrussell/AlgoPractice/README.md

 # AlgoPractice
-Practice implementation of popular algorithms
+Practice implementation of popular and important algorithms